 Now lets take a more in-depth look at the Polaris 380 pool sweepers features

-Polaris 380 vacuum key features
+Polaris 380 pool cleaner key features

 Automatic backup valve

-Unlike the Polaris 280 that can get stuck in corners, the 380 is equiped with an automatic backup system that kicks in about every 3 minutes.
+Unlike the Polaris 280 that can get stuck in corners, the Polaris 380 is equipped with an automatic backup system that kicks in about every 3 minutes.
 This ensures it doesn’t become stuck in the corners of the pool while performing a clean, making it reliable to be left to clean unsupervised.

 Tri-jet Propulsion Nozzles

 The Polaris 380 pool vacuum comes equiped with 3 venturi jets to aid with its cleaning.
 These jets operate by the water pressure being combined with air pressures as it goes through the cleaner, Since the pressure is lower than the outside air, the air is forced into the water mixture, creating the “jet” effect.
-This makes the 380 pool cleaner great at getting into corners, cleaning stairs, and climbing walls.
+This makes the Polaris 380 pool cleaner great at getting into corners, cleaning stairs, and climbing walls.

 Large Debris bag & intake throat